 Below is a list of a few foods that will help you attain the healthiest, most glowing version of your skin possible.

 Fatty fish, like salmon, mackerel, and sardines, are full of omega-3 fatty acids, which are anti-inflammatory and help maintain our skin’s natural barrier — which both seals moisture in and keeps irritants out.
 Hate fish?
 That’s okay.
 You can buy fish oil supplements at most health food stores and through a number of online retailers (just be sure you do your research and go with a well-reputed brand).

 Walnuts are a fantastic alternative for anyone who doesn’t eat fish or fish-based products, because they provide extremely similar benefits to our skin.
 Plus, they’re incredibly versatile and convenient.
 Throw a handful into your morning cereal or oatmeal, add them to a salad, or keep them in your bag for an on-the-go snack.

 Dark, Leafy Greens

 This includes things like spinach, kale, collard greens, and broccoli.
 Why?
 Because they contain Vitamin K, which reduces inflammation and helps support collagen production (and collagen is what keeps our skin looking firm and supple).
 Don’t love veggies?
 Consider making a daily green smoothie with ingredients like apples and lemon juice.
-You can find a great, glowy recipe here).
+Here’s a great, glowy recipe).